This post is also available in: 日本語 (Japanese)

 Additional Resources

 A command injection vulnerability in Palo Alto Networks PAN-OS software enables an unauthenticated attacker to execute arbitrary code with root privileges on the firewall.
-This issue is applicable only to PAN-OS 10.2, PAN-OS 11.0 and PAN-OS 11.1 firewall configurations with both a GlobalProtect gateway and device telemetry enabled.
+This issue is applicable only to PAN-OS 10.2, PAN-OS 11.0, and PAN-OS 11.1 firewalls configured with GlobalProtect gateway or GlobalProtect portal (or both).

 Palo Alto Networks is aware of targeted attacks that leverage this vulnerability.
 The next section covers details of the post-exploitation activity we’ve observed.